-On October 10, 2022, The Scoular Company filed notice of a data breach with the Montana Attorney General after an incident where an unauthorized party was able to gain access to sensitive consumer information stored on the company’s computer system.
-Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ names, dates of birth, Social Security numbers, driver’s license numbers, passport numbers, other government ID numbers, credit card numbers, financial account numbers, medical information, and health insurance information.
-After confirming that consumer data was leaked, Scoular began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.
+On September 2, 2022, Buffalo MRI by Windsong Radiology reported a data breach with the Attorney General of Montana after the company experienced a “security incident” that compromised patient information.
+Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ names, addresses, dates of birth, Social Security numbers, health insurance information, medical record number, patient account number, physician name, dates of service, and information related to the receipt of radiology services.
+After confirming that consumer data was leaked, Buffalo MRI began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Scoular data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from The Scoular Company.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Buffalo MRI data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Buffalo MRI by Windsong Radiology.

-Upon discovering that sensitive consumer data was made available to an unauthorized party, Scoular began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your name, date of birth, Social Security number, driver’s license number, passport number, other government ID number, credit card number, financial account number, medical information, and health insurance information
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Buffalo MRI began to review the affected files to determine what information was compromised and which consumers were impacted.
+While the breached information varies depending on the individual, it may include your name, address, date of birth, Social Security number, health insurance information, medical record number, patient account number, physician name, dates of service, and information related to any radiology services you received from Buffalo MRI.

-On October 10, 2022, Scoular sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On September 2, 2022, Buffalo MRI sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.

-Below is a copy of the initial data breach letter issued by The Scoular Company (the actual notice sent to consumers can be found here):
+Below is a copy of the initial data breach letter issued by Buffalo MRI by Windsong Radiology (the actual notice sent to consumers can be found here):